Baltimore’s Three-Pronged Strategy for Responding to Opioids

 A Nationally Recognized Model

 Baltimore’s aggressive three-prong strategy for responding to the opioid epidemic has been recognized as one of the strongest in the nation.
-Dr. Leana Wen, Baltimore City Health Commissioner, has given testimony about these efforts before U.S. Senate and House committees and discussed them on a panel with President Barack Obama at the National Rx Drug Abuse and Heroin Summit in March 2016.
+This aggressive campaign was developed under the leadership of former Baltimore City Health Commissioner, Dr. Leana Wen.
 Baltimore’s efforts have been lauded by former Director of National Drug Control Policy Michael Botticelli, FDA Commissioner Robert Califf, and U.S. Surgeon General Vivek Murthy and gained national media attention as a model for the country from USA Today, National Public Radio (NPR), CNN, and other outlets.

-In collaboration with partners including Behavioral Health System Baltimore, Health Care for the Homeless, and Baltimore Harm Reduction Coalition, the Baltimore City Health Department and its Community Risk Reduction Services have trained 22,000 people to respond to an overdose and distributed over 17,000 naloxone kits for the reversal of opioid overdoses.
-These efforts have led to over 800 overdose reversals in the community.
+In collaboration with partners including Behavioral Health System Baltimore, Health Care for the Homeless, and Baltimore Harm Reduction Coalition, the Baltimore City Health Department and its Community Risk Reduction Services have held over 5,824 naloxone training’s, had 49,626 people trained to respond to an opioid overdose, and distributed over 42,626 naloxone kits for the reversal of opioid overdoses.
+These efforts have led to over 3173 overdose reversals in the community.
+When administered to an individual experiencing an overdose, naloxone can take them from near death to walking and talking in a matter of minutes.
+The first step in fighting the opioid crisis is the acute response and preparation.
+The goal is to save lives today by getting naloxone into the hands of first responders and bystanders alike.

 Addiction Treatment Expansion